How To Get From Tamarindo to Monteverde

 Note: The above prices are estimations to give you an idea.

-Keep reading more detailed information on what each service entails and how they work.
+Keep reading more detailed information on each service and how they work.

 How To Get from Tamarindo to Monteverde by Bus

-The total travel time from Tamarindo to Monteverde using the public bus system will take you between 10 and 11 hours.
-And switching buses can be a challenge if you don’t speak fluent Spanish.
+The total travel time from Tamarindo to Monteverde using the public bus system will take between 10 and 11 hours.
+And switching buses can be challenging if you don’t speak fluent Spanish.
 So, traveling by bus is the cheapest way to get from Tamarindo to Monteverde, but it’s also very inconvenient.

 That’s why I only recommend it if you are traveling on a tight budget.
 And if this is your case, stick around as I explain how to make it.
 Let’s go over this process step by step;

-First, you need to purchase your tickets ahead of time, ideally one or two days before the departure day.
-You will need to purchase the Tamarindo – San Jose bus tickets, which cost 5,000 colones per person (approximately $9).
-And you can’t buy them online, so you will need to get them at the terminal:
+First, you must purchase your tickets one or two days before departure.
+You will need to buy the Tamarindo – San Jose bus tickets, which cost 5,000 colones per person (approximately $9).
+And you can’t buy them online, so you will need to get them at the Tamarindo – San Jose Bus Terminal.

 Once you arrive at La Irma Gas station, you will need to cross the street (Highway 1) to reach the Monteverde Bus stop.
 There is only one stop nearby, and you can easily see it from the gas station.
 However, if you need reassurance, you can ask the staff at the gas station to point you to it.
-Just say “Bus a Monteverde,” and they will understand what you mean.
+Just say “Bus a Monteverde,” and they will understand.

 Note: The Monteverde bus stop at La Irma is also the stop for other bus routes, such as the bus from Liberia to Las Juntas and San Jose to Las Juntas.
 Don’t take those buses.
 Wait for the one labeled “Monteverde.”
 The Monteverde bus you need leaves Puntarenas at 2:30 pm, and it will arrive at your bus stop between 3:30 pm and 4 pm.

-As the Monteverde bus approaches, you need to wave your hand to make it stop.
-That’s because, as I explain in my article “How to Get from San Jose to Monteverde,” bus drivers in Costa Rica don’t make stops unless someone needs them to stop.
+As the Monteverde bus approaches, you must wave your hand to stop it.
+As I explain in my article “How to Get from San Jose to Monteverde,” bus drivers in Costa Rica don’t make stops unless someone needs them to stop.

 Waving your hand as a bus is getting close signals the driver that you need them to stop.
 So, as it gets close to 3:30 pm, you need to pay close attention, look for the “Monteverde” sign and wave your hand to make the bus stop.
 Once you get on the bus, you need to pay the ticket price directly to the driver, which is $5 per person.